 This humble fundraiser is a PTA favourite for a good reason – aside from being easy to organise, it also offers tons of fundraising potential, with prices starting from just £1.30 per towel (ex VAT).
 There are several suppliers that can print pupils’ designs offering a border and colour of your choice.
 And as most allow for around 300 pictures per towel, it means all the pupils can get involved.
 Ask families to pre-order, offering a discount when you buy three or more.

 With most of us now doing our gift-buying online, affiliate schemes are an absolute must in the build-up to Christmas.
-Register for free with an affiliate scheme such as Give As You Live or The Giving Machine, and ask parents to do their shopping through the website or app.
+Register for free with an affiliate and other schemes such as MyParentPass, Give As You Live or The Giving Machine, and ask parents to do their shopping through the website or app.
 Your PTA then earns commission – typically 3-4% – at no cost to the parent or the PTA.
 Both platforms work with thousands of well-known UK retailers, which means families shouldn’t have to compromise on where they do their present-purchasing either.
 Look into cashback schemes with other retailers too – try Amazon, Next, John Lewis and Tesco.
 Make sure you spread the word in newsletters and social media, then wait for the money to start rolling in!

 Christmas Eve boxes

 A festive package is typically given to children the night before the big day, with the hope that it encourages them to go to bed (and not stay awake all night listening out for Santa).
 Start by sourcing cardboard shoe boxes or recyclable paper bags, then decorate with Christmas patterns.
 Inside, you could include books, hot chocolate, a letter from Santa, and some eco-friendly reindeer food for them to leave out for Rudolph.
 Distribute to pupils at the end of term, charging a small amount that still makes money for the PTA.